wormhole-foundation/wormhole-icco/ethereum/README.md

 3. Deploy the `Contributor` contract(s) with the following command:

    - npx truffle migrate --f 3 --to 3 --network (`network key from icco_deployment_config.js`) --skip-dry-run

+4. Follow the instructions in the README.md in `tools/` for `Contributor` contract registration